oVirt/ovirt-site/source/feature/migration-enhancements.html.md

 ### Traffic shaping

 At the moment, VDSM doesn't use traffic shaping or any other kind of traffic control.
 Traffic shaping can result in better migration performance (downtime, convergence, latency...) in most of network situations when using some kind of Active Queue Management (AQM) .e.g CODEL or FQ_CODEL.
+More importantly by guaranteeing a minimal QoS of the management traffic it should help preventing erratic communication between the host and the engine (timeouts/disconnects, hosts going NonResponsive)

 VDSM should